splunk/public-o11y-docs/admin/SSO/sso-GeneralSAML.rst

    #.
 Select :guilabel:`Add Integration`.
    #.
 In the integration filter menu, select :guilabel:`All`.
    #.
 In the :guilabel:`Search` field, search for :guilabel:`SAML`, and select it.
    #.
 In the :guilabel:`Name` field, enter the name for this integration.
-If your organization has a :ref:`custom URL<custom-url>`, this name appears as the text for the button users click to sign in (see the section :ref:`naming-note-sso`).
+If your organization has a :ref:`custom URL<custom-url>`, this name appears as the text for the button users click to sign in (see the section :ref:`Name an SSO integration<naming-note-sso>`).
    #.
 In the remaining fields, enter the information you gathered in the :ref:`generic-sso-prerequisites` section.
    #. :guilabel:`Save`.
 The message :strong:`Validated!` appears.